 Sin always leaves a mark.
 Dirt is to the body what sin is to the heart.
-When we sin, our heart becomes dirty.
+When we sin, our heart becomes tainted.
 We need God to come and clean our hearts.

-I love that this phrase says “I shall be whiter than snow.”
+I love that this phrase says, “I shall be whiter than snow.”
 David wouldn’t settle for a partial cleaning.
-He wanted his heart to be whiter than snow.
+He wanted his heart to be completely clean – whiter than snow.
 There are few things whiter than snow.
 If you have ever been in the mountains and seen the sun reflect off the snow, it is so bright white you can hardly look at it.

 When we repent, God washes our heart so clean that it is whiter than the whitest snow.

 Purify me with hyssop, and I shall be clean; Wash me, and I shall be whiter than snow. – Psalm 51:7